ivandustin/seeds/README.md

 ###### John 6:40

-For this is the will of my Father; that everyone who looks on the Son and believes in Him has eternal life.
+For this is the will of my Father; that everyone who looks on the Son and believes in Him shall have eternal life.
 And I will resurrect him on the last day.

 ###### John 6:53-57